How to Apply

 - Arrange for official transcripts to be sent to the Rackham Graduate School Admissions Office.
 See Rackham's transcript policy for address and information.

+For additional details, please see Rackham's Checklist for Completing the Application Process.
 Do not send anything to the Data Science Graduate Program Office.
 Materials sent directly to the Program office or to the Statistics or other Department by regular mail or email will not be reviewed with your application.

 How to Check Your Application Status